|

 a clearly different body shape.
 The three

-markings: X. splendens recruits are
+as they develop juvenile markings: X. splendens

-and the first two dorsal fin spines are extended.
+and reticulations and the first two dorsal

-The extended dorsal fin spines persist until
+fin spines persist until juveniles reach about

-juveniles reach about 35 mm SL. |
+35 mm SL. |

 |

-| Analogues:
+Analogues:

 Larval Xyrichtys